KHTangent/nuxt-vuetify-starter/README.md

 # Nuxt 3 and Vuetify starter

 Personal starter for projects with Nuxt 3 and Vuetify 3.
+Feel free to use it, but I take no responsibility if anything goes wrong.

 ## What's included